National Liberal Party (Germany): Decline

 David Blackbourn says the liberal attacks on the Catholic Church "left a political legacy that was the opposite of what liberals wanted.
 It made them beholden to Bismarck; and helped consolidate political Catholicism in Germany".

 Allies of big business

+In 1905, Ernst Bassermann became chairman of National Liberal Party.
+He followed chairman Johannes von Miquel.
 The National Liberals came to be closely associated with the interests of big business, maintaining strong relations with mighty industrialist advocacy groups as well as with imperialist and nationalist associations like the Pan-German League.
 Increasingly threatened by the growing strength of the Social Democrats, the party gradually became more conservative, although it was generally split between a more liberal wing that sought to strengthen ties with the dissident liberals to their left and a right-wing that came to support more protectionist policies and close relations with the Conservatives and the imperial government.

 World War I

 During World War I, most of the National Liberals, including such leaders of their left wing as Gustav Stresemann, avidly supported the expansionist goals of the imperial government, although they also called for reform at home.
 Following the war, the party broke up.
 Stresemann led the main body of the party, including most of its moderate and conservative elements, into the conservative liberal German People's Party.
 Its left wing merged with the left-liberal Progressive People's Party to form the German Democratic Party.
 The far-right wing of the National Liberals joined the German National People's Party.